Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 * [https://www.exploit-db.com/exploits/42485/](https://www.exploit-db.com/exploits/42485/)
 * [https://www.exploit-db.com/exploits/42339/](https://www.exploit-db.com/exploits/42339/)

 I'm sure you've already guessed this part!
-If not, in the last part we wrote into the buffer  data of the form `JUNK+EIP`, where EIP is the value we intended to overwrite `$eip` with.
-However, why don't we just place some malicious code in place of that junk data, and then set `$eip` to jump back and execute it?
+If not, in the last part we wrote into the buffer  data of the form `JUNK+EIP`, where EIP is the value we intended to overwrite `eip` with.
+However, why don't we just place some malicious code in place of that junk data, and then set `eip` to jump back and execute it?

 One other advantage of this method is that we don't need to know the exact address to jump back to, making exploit development quite a bit easier.
 This is because we can leverage the `NOP` instruction, `\x90`.
-This literally does nothing, but if we write a sequence of NOP's before our shellcode, also known as a nopsled, we can set `$eip` to any address in that sequence.
+This literally does nothing, but if we write a sequence of NOP's before our shellcode, also known as a nopsled, we can set `eip` to any address in that sequence.

 Our exploit format then becomes `NOPSLED+SHELLCODE+EIP`.
 Do note that there's nothing stopping you doing `JUNK+EIP+NOPSLED+SHELLCODE` either.
 It just depends how much space you have in your stack frame, what protections are in place and how you're jumping to your shellcode but we'll get into that at a later date.
 Just know for now that I'm only explaining one method, which is a hardcoded address.